-Among the extensively developing methods for production of nanostructures, the ion implantation technology holds a particular place because, unlike all other methods, it allows formation of separation phases from practically any chimerical elements in any material.
-The high-dose ion implantation is a well-established method for the synthesis of nanostructures in solids in order to modify properties of materials, which find various applications in technology.
+Among the extensively developing methods for production of nanostructures, the ion implantation technology hold a particular place because, unlike all other methods, it allows formation of separation phases from practically any chimerical elements in any material.
+High-dose ion implantation is a well-established method for synthesis of nanostructures in solids in order to modify properties of materials, which find various applications in technology.
 Considerable study is being given to the use of ion implantation for solving nanotechnology problems.

-Realization of these goals will provide effective conditions for creating new materials with nanosize separations of the given phases with high volume density for their use in micro- and nanoelectronics, as well as for developing technologies for producing materials with new physical and chemical properties.
+Realization of these goals will provide effective conditions for creation of new materials with nanosize separations of the given phases with high volume density for their use in micro- and nanoelectronics, technologies for production of new materials with much new physical and chemical properties.